davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 <br>

 ## __Comparative Summary__

+I would say the main lessons learned from reading these papers are:

+* Use two LSTMs (forward and backward)
+* CRF on the top/final layer to model tag transitions
+* Final embeddings are a combinations of word- and character embeddings

 In the following table I try to summarize the main characteristics of each of the models